justits/algorithms/yandex_cup/analytics/2020/README.md

 3. Find the ten-minute interval _[time; time + 10 minutes)_ during which the most events occurred.
 If there are several such intervals, specify the beginning of the latest interval.

+## deck of cards

+From a deck of cards (32 cards) you are given 6 cards in a row.
+With what probability do the cards issued in total give 50 points?

+Consider that:
+- the jack is 11 points
+- the queen is 12 points
+- the king is 13 points
+- the ace is 14 points
+- The number of points for the remaining cards is the same as their face value.

+Round the answer to the sixth digit after the dot.